Edonmorina/Flash-Chat/README.md

-### BMI Calculator
+### Flash Chat

-BMI Calculator is a simple app that calculates a person BMI based on their specific input.
+Flash Chat is a simple chatting app featuring authentication, registration and live chatting between different users.

 ### Languages, Frameworks and Services used: